 FLAWS in the code, or "kernel", that sits at the heart of modern computers leave them prone to occasional malfunction and vulnerable to attack by worms and viruses.
-So the development of a secure generalpurpose microkernel could pave the just mathematics, and you can reason about them mathematically," says Klein.
+So the development of a secure general-purpose microkernel could pave the

-His team formulated a model with more than 200,000 logical steps which allowed them to prove that the program would always behave as its ereamenyekeppen peaig egy oiyan megpiznatosagot kapnak a szortvertől, amely e-
+His team formulated a model with more than 200,000 logical steps which allowed them to prove that the program would always behave as its ereamenyekeppen peaig egy oiyan megpiznatosagot kapnak a szortvertől, amely e

 Does it run Linux?
-"We're pleased to mat it does.
+"We're pleased to say that it does.
 I resently, we have a para-virtualized ver